 The compensation arrangements described below will apply following the consummation of this offering.
 Directors who are not executive officers will receive an annual fee of \$20,000.
 The Chairman of our board of directors will receive an annual fee of \$25,000.
-In addition, directors who are not executive officers will receive a fee of \$2,000 for each board meeting they attend (\$1,000 if they attend telephonically) and a fee of \$1,000 for each committee meeting they attend (\$500 if they attend telephonically).
-Chairmen of committees who are not executive officers will receive a fee of \$2,000 for each committee meeting they attend (\$1,000 if they attend telephonically).
+In addition, directors will receive a fee of \$2,000 for each board meeting they attend (\$1,000 if they attend telephonically) and a fee of \$1,000 for each committee meeting they attend (\$500 if they attend telephonically).
 Directors will be reimbursed for out-of-pocket expenses incurred in connection with attending meetings of the board of directors and its committees.
-In addition, upon their election to the Board, directors who are not executive officers will receive one-time grants of options to purchase 30,000 shares of our common stock (after giving effect to the Share Conversion) which vest ratably over four years.
-In addition, each director who is not an executive officer will receive a grant of 4,000 restricted stock unit awards (after giving effect to the Share Conversion) that will vest upon the earliest of:
+In addition, non-employee directors will receive one-time grants of options to purchase shares of our common stock which vest ratably over four years.